mybonk/mybonk-wiki/docs/workshop-install-MYBONK-manually.md

     The disks `sda` and `sdb` are internal to MY₿ONK console.
 Your external disk is `sdc` (depending on which USB port it has been plugged it could also be `sdd`).

-  - Create a temporary directory `/mnt/unmountme` and mount the disk `ssd` on it (most common filesystem types are automatically detected):
+  - Create a temporary directory `/mnt/unmountme` and mount the disk `sdc` on it (most common filesystem types are automatically detected):

     ```bash
     # mkdir /unmountme